Grazing Walks

 Stowmarket

-A thriving market town with a busy train station making it easy to visit and leave the car at home.
-There are lots of places to eat and drink in and around the main street as well as green spaces to explore, including the Food Museum.
-Visit on market days, Thursday or Saturday and get a taste of some of the local food to take away on your walk.
+A thriving market town with a busy train station makes it easy to leave the car at home.
+There are lots of places you can eat and drink in and around the main street as well as green spaces to explore, including the Food Museum.
+Visit on market days, Thursday or Saturday to pick up some local food to enjoy on your walk.

 There are some great walking routes around Stowmarket and it is easily accessible by train or bus.